Michael-Obs66/memory_management/docs/explanation_en.md

-# Smart Memory Management – Sensor Aggregation (Final Version)
+# Memory Management – Sensor Aggregation (Final Version)

 ## Case Study
 An ARM Cortex-M4 MCU reads 32 sensors, calculates the total, and stores each sensor’s 2-bit status.
 The system must be both **SRAM-efficient** and **fast**.